-Brazil rejects aid offer by G-7 countries to help fight Amazon wildfires
+Amazon wildfires: Brazil rejects G-7’s aid offer, advises it to use the money to reforest Europe

 The Brazilian government on Monday rejected the offer by the Group of Seven, or G-7, countries to help fight the fire raging in the Amazon rain forest, AFP reported.

+“We appreciate [the offer], but maybe those resources are more relevant to reforest Europe,” Onyx Lorenzoni, chief of staff to President Jair Bolsonaro, told the G1 news website.
+“Macron cannot even avoid a foreseeable fire in a church that is a world heritage site,” he added.
+“What does he intend to teach our country?”
+Lorenzoni was referring to the fire that ravaged Notre-Dame cathedral in April.

+“Brazil is a democratic, free nation that never had colonialist and imperialist practices, as perhaps is the objective of the Frenchman Macron,” Lorenzoni added.

-The G-7 club – comprising Britain, Canada, France, Germany, Italy, Japan and the United States – had pledged $20 million earlier in the day to help fight the fires.
-French President Emmanuel Macron said that the G-7 also agreed to a medium-term reforestation plan.
+French President Emmanuel Macron said that the G-7 agreed to a medium-term reforestation plan.
 However, this plan will require the approval of both the Brazilian government and the local tribes living in the rain forest.

 “We must respond to the call of the forest which is burning today in the Amazon,” Macron said on Monday at the G-7 Summit in Biarritz, France.

+However, Brazilian President Jair Bolsonaro said the country was being treated like “a colony or no man’s land”, and denounced the creation of an international alliance to save the Amazon as an attack on his nation’s sovereignty.

-Macron had earlier threatened to block a trade deal between Brazil and the European Union until Brazilian President Jair Bolsonaro, a climate change sceptic, takes serious steps to address the problem.
+Macron had earlier threatened to block a trade deal between Brazil and the European Union until Bolsonaro, a climate change sceptic, takes serious steps to address the problem.
+The relations between the two leaders deteriorated even further after Brazil’s leader mocked Macron’s wife on Facebook.

 Bowing to international pressure, Brazil on Sunday finally deployed the military to help douse the fires.
 This year, 78,383 forest fires have been recorded in Brazil, the most in a year since 2013, according to official data.